What is the carry-on allowance?

 - If your item is found, Chargerback, Air Canada’s partner, will contact you, and your property will be returned to you.

 If, before leaving the airport, you notice that your baggage has been damaged, you should notify an Air Canada or Air Canada Express agent at the Baggage Service counter.
-If you have already left the airport, Air Canada strongly advise you to return to the airport with your damaged baggage, ticket and baggage tags to report the damage.
+If you have already left the airport, Air Canada strongly advises you to return to the airport with your damaged baggage, ticket, and baggage tags to report the damage.

-Proof of damage, presented in the form of photographs of the baggage with the baggage tags on the baggage, photographs of the damage, tickets and baggage tags, must be reported to Air Canada Baggage Claims at the latest within 7 days from receipt of the baggage.
-Failure to comply with these time limit releases Air Canada from any liability.
-Air Canada is not liable for damage considered to be normal wear or caused to baggage that is over packed, overweight or unsuitably packed.
+Proof of damage, presented in the form of photographs of the baggage with the baggage tags on the baggage, photographs of the damage, tickets, and baggage tags, must be reported to Air Canada Baggage Claims at the latest within 7 days from receipt of the baggage.
+Failure to comply with this time limit releases Air Canada from any liability.
+Air Canada is not liable for damage considered to be normal wear or caused to baggage that is over packed, overweight, or unsuitably packed.

 Delayed or Lost Baggage

 If you cannot locate your checked baggage upon arrival, you need to notify a representative of the airline operating the last flight of your itinerary.
 If the last flight of your itinerary is an Air Canada flight or an Air Canada Express flight operated by Jazz, you must notify an agent at the Air Canada or Jazz Baggage Service Counter.
-Failure to notify the agent immediately upon arrival at the airport releases Air Canada and Air Canada Express from any liability.
-The agent will give you a File Reference Number, required in all communications regarding your delayed baggage and for checking the status of your delayed baggage online.
+The agent will create a WorldTracer incident report, required in all communications regarding your delayed baggage and for checking the status of your delayed baggage online.

-If your checked baggage is not located within 5 days, Air Canada Central Baggage Office will take over the search.
-At this time, you must file a claim by completing a Baggage Declaration Form within 21 days of your arrival and returning it along with all supporting documentation and a photocopy of a signed photo identification to the Air Canada Baggage Claims office.
+If your checked baggage is not located within 3 days, Air Canada Central Baggage Office will take over the search.
+At this time, you must file a claim by completing a Baggage Tracing Form within 21 days of your arrival and returning it along with all supporting documentation and a photocopy of signed photo identification to the Air Canada Baggage Claims office.